mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Scout-17B-16E/README.md

       --machine-type=n2-highmem-80 \
       --cluster=<CLUSTER_NAME> \
       --image_type=COS_CONTAINERD \
-      --disk-type=pd-balanced
+      --disk-type=pd-balanced \
-      --disk-size=100
+      --disk-size=100 \
+      --ephemeral-storage-local-ssd count=8
   ```

 GKE creates the following resources for the recipe:

 - A GKE Standard cluster that uses Workload Identity Federation for GKE and has Cloud Storage FUSE CSI driver enabled.
 - A TPU Trillium node pool with a `ct6e-standard-8t` machine type.
 This node pool has one node, eight TPU chips, and autoscaling enabled
 - A CPU high memory nodepool with a `n2-highmem-80` machine type.
-This node pool has one node with 640G of memory for converting the checkpoint
+This node pool has one node with 640G of memory and 8 local SSDs for converting the checkpoint.

 Before running this recipe, ensure your environment is configured as follows: